tiktok

 Raccoons' Winter Sleeping Patterns

 Now, let's talk about where these nocturnal explorers crash after a busy winter night.
-Raccoons might not be holed up in a cave, but they do prefer a snug hideaway.
+Raccoons might not be holed up in a cave but prefer a snug hideaway.
 That could be a cozy tree hollow, a crevice in a rock, or even a well-hidden spot that allows them to enter your attic (oops!).

 Unfortunately for many of our customers, the answer to “Where do raccoons live in winter?” is often in residential attics, where they can stay safe and warm like it was their own house.